-Interview with Bennet Cerven, the violin player of The Trouble Notes
+Interview with Bennet Cerven, the violinist of The Trouble Notes

 Let’s start from the name of your group.